Konark Sun Temple

 The cause of the destruction of the Konark temple is unclear and still remains a source of controversy.
 Theories range from natural damage to deliberate destruction of the temple in the course of being sacked several times by Muslim armies between the 15th and 17th centuries.
 This temple was called the "Black Pagoda" in European sailor accounts as early as 1676 because it looked like a great tiered tower which appeared black.
 Similarly, the Jagannath Temple in Puri was called the "White Pagoda".
 Both temples served as important landmarks for sailors in the Bay of Bengal.
 The temple that exists today was partially restored by the conservation efforts of British India-era archaeological teams.
 Declared a UNESCO World Heritage Site in 1984, it remains a major pilgrimage site for Hindus, who gather here every year for the Chandrabhaga Mela around the month of February.

 Konark Sun Temple is depicted on the reverse side of the Indian currency note of 10 rupees to signify its importance to Indian cultural heritage.

 Etymology

 The name Konark (Koṇarka) derives from the combination of the Sanskrit words Koṇa (corner or angle) and Arka (the sun).
 The context of the term Kona is unclear, but probably refers to the southeast location of this temple either within a larger temple complex or in relation to other sun temples on the subcontinent.
 The Arka refers to the Hindu sun god Surya.

 Location

-Temple is located in an eponymous village (now NAC Area) about 35 km northeast of Puri and 65 km southeast of Bhubaneswar on the Bay of Bengal coastline in the Indian state of Odisha.
+The Temple is located in an eponymous village (now NAC Area) about 35 km northeast of Puri and 65 km southeast of Bhubaneswar on the Bay of Bengal coastline in the Indian state of Odisha.
 The nearest airport is Biju Patnaik Airport in Bhubaneswar, Odisha.
 Both Puri and Bhubaneswar are major railway hubs connected by Indian Railways.